 2020 Senior Art Exhibition

-Due to the campus closure, the Visual Arts Department Night of the Arts celebration is canceled.
-However, we still want to celebrate the senior art students for their dedication and hard work both this year and throughout their time at MA.
+In 2020 the Visual Arts Department Night of the Arts celebration was canceled.
 Below is our digital exhibition with amazing work by our talented MA seniors!

 In my last 4 years at MA, I am most grateful to have been surrounded by such passionate and patient teachers.
 The love of art is what’s continually motivated my growth as an artist.
 I can no longer look at the world without thinking about how it would look through the lens of a 55mm camera.